 The wilderness in Urho Kekkonen National Park can also be enjoyed by hiking along marked routes.
 The marked hiking network (200 km) in the Saariselkä, Kiilopää, and Kakslauttanen area is good for day trips.
 Of the network, 70 km is located in Urho Kekkonen National Park's recreational and nature tourism zone.
 Visitors can pause to rest at day trip huts and lean-tos stocked with firewood along the hiking trails.
 The difficulty level of the trails varies.
 Trails that are suitable for everyone regardless of age or level of fitness (1-7 km) are equipped with information boards that introduce local nature and culture.
 Nature trails are located next to Saariselkä, Kiilopää, and Tankavaara.
 In winter, nature trails are suitable for snowshoeing.

-Marked routes suitable for longer hikes that take several days include the Kemihaara–Korvatunturinmurusta Hiking Trail that leads towards Korvatunturi (18 km one way), Nuortti Hiking Trail (in Finnish) that follows the Nuorttijoki canyon (a 40 km circular trail), and historical Ruijanpolku Trail (in Finnish) (35 km one way) that passes through the Sompio Strict Nature Reserve in the south.
+Marked routes suitable for longer hikes that take several days include the Kemihaara–Korvatunturinmurusta Hiking Trail that leads towards Korvatunturi (18 km one way), Nuortti Hiking Trail that follows the Nuorttijoki canyon (a 40 km circular trail), and historical Ruijanpolku Trail (35 km one way) that passes through the Sompio Strict Nature Reserve in the south.
 There are wilderness huts, lean-tos, and campfire sites along the trails.
 These trails are classified as demanding: Kemihaara–Korvatunturinmurusta trail is a remote trail in the wilderness, in Nuortti Hiking Trail the river Nuorttijoki is waded over, and Ruijanpolku Trail has a lot of elevation and rocky parts.

 - On summertime cycling is permitted on a terrain marked routes only, except on the route to Kiilopää fell.